University of Plymouth

 Our programme is developing the use of contextual recruitment processes.
 This is based on evidence that contextualising individuals' achievements using additional information about their educational, social and economic background can lead to fairer and more inclusive selection processes.
 This information could help us to recognise individuals with strong potential for success at doctoral level and within the profession, who otherwise might not have been identified.

-We will also use the data for audit/research purposes to consider developments to selection processes in future years; and to create reports for external agencies such as Health Education England (which commissions many of the training programmes); etc.
+We will use contextual data for audit/research purposes to consider developments to selection processes in future years; to create reports for external agencies such as NHS England; etc.

 Disability Confident / Applicants with disabilities